 At-home whitening trays cost

 While professional whitening is a more reliable and long-lasting way of getting a brighter smile, some people still prefer to buy teeth whitening kits and products due to various reasons.
 One of the whitening products easily available in markets is home whitening trays.
 They come in one-size-fits-all trays with different bleaching strengths and application instructions.
-There are many brands available but the average price range of home whitening kits is from $50 to $200.
+There are many brands available worldwide, with retail prices that vary widely from country to country.
 On the other hand, there are custom trays also available but one can only find them at a dental clinic.
-Since they are customized as per the patient’s teeth, the price of these trays is higher than the usual commercial ones.
-The average price range of a custom tray kit lies between $200 and $600.
+Since they are customized as per the patient’s teeth, custom trays cost more than the usual commercial ones — though clinic-supervised in-office whitening remains the safest and most effective option.

 Whitening Strips Cost

 Many people prefer ready-to-use whitening strips over other types of home whitening products because they are easy to use and do not cost much.
 However, their results are not that long-lasting and they take a long time to show results.
-The average whitening strip cost lies somewhere between 20$ and 70$ and the amount differs from brand to brand.
+Whitening strips are sold over the counter worldwide, with retail prices that differ from brand to brand and country to country.
 Each box contains enough strips to last you a week or two weeks for slightly white teeth.
 We recommend you consult your dentist before using whitening strips because if used incorrectly or overused, they can cause certain adverse effects.

 Whitening Pens Cost

 Among over-the-counter whitening products, whitening pens are quite popular these days.
 They are much the same as whitening strips except they come in a pen shape.
 Again the usage is easy because they come with a brush applicator.
-The average price of whitening pens is somewhere around 20$ to 70$ depending on the brand you choose.
+Whitening pens are sold over the counter worldwide, with retail prices that depend on the brand and country you buy them in.
 Again we suggest you speak with your dentist before trying whitening pens because they do contain a limited amount of bleach and can cause adverse effects.
 Overuse or incorrect usage can lead to severe gingival irritation.
 The cost of this product may be low but if you have severe discoloration, it may not work for you.

 Whitening Toothpaste Cost